sodevious/berlin/README.md

 * Ideally I would prefer to live in Prenzlauer Berg.
 But I am open to Mitte, Schoenberg, Kreuzberg,
 * Room can be furnished or unfurnished.
 * I have a flexible and open time frame.
 I would be interested in anything opening in November, December or January.
 I will be available for viewings in November and December.

+## Me as a flatmate
+* I try to be minimalist.
+I have lived with only a suitcase for the majority of the last 2 years.
+I try to only purchase and acquire things I need.
+* I am pretty quiet, you probably won't even notice I'm home.
+* I am respectful of other's belongings and personal space.
+* I will probably cook.
+I am trying to eat healthier, I am trying to do weekly meal planning (preparing meals in advance).
+* I am easygoing and friendly.

 # What I can provide